jmerle/inkdrop-table-editor/README.md

 ![](./media/demo.gif)

 This plugin greatly improves table editing in Inkdrop.
-It is built using [susisu/mte-kernel](https://github.com/susisu/mte-kernel) which is the text editor independent part of [susisu/atom-markdown-table-editor](https://github.com/susisu/atom-markdown-table-editor) which this plugin is based on.
+It is built using [susisu/mte-kernel](https://github.com/susisu/mte-kernel) which is the text editor independent part of [susisu/atom-markdown-table-editor](https://github.com/susisu/atom-markdown-table-editor).
 Visit [mte-kernel's demo](https://susisu.github.io/mte-demo/) to play around with the table editing capabilities this plugin adds to Inkdrop.

 ## Install